BenLiyanage/AncientOne/README.txt

 Building and running
 --------------------
+This game was programming with python, which will be necessary to build the game.

 A copy of the tiledtmxloader module has been included, along with the appropriate licensing information.
+This was used to load in the .tmx map.

 the module pygame is also required to run the game.
 Installation information can be found at <http://www.pygame.org/news.html>